 1. Do I have to sign a release of liability waiver?

-Many California businesses require their patrons to agree not to sue for injuries from sports activities and other potentially risky undertakings.
+Many California businesses require you to agree not to sue for injuries from sports activities and other potentially risky undertakings.

-Before participating in the activity, the patron is asked to sign a document called
+Before participating in the activity, you are asked to sign a document called

 - “Waiver and Release of Liability,”